flukejones/room4doom/README.md

 Be warned that because the initial code is transliterated as much as possible from the Doom C except where that causes issues, many things may not be optimal or idiomatic rust.
-There will be things like dodgy casts, unrequired `as` casts, unused fields or args, etc. The main thing I tried to do was bring up the game to a fully playable state *fast*, and *then* begin to optimise, refactor, or redesign components - it is much easier to do when you have a working playable state to begin with that can be used for play-testing and such.
+There will be things like dodgy casts, unrequired `as` casts, unused fields or args, lots of `unsafe` blocks etc. The main thing I tried to do was bring up the game to a fully playable state *fast*, and *then* begin to optimise, refactor, or redesign components - it is much easier to do when you have a working playable state to begin with that can be used for play-testing and such.

 The code can dramatically change as I learn new or better ways to do things.